mohantee/Imagenet/README.md

-# ResNet-50 Mini-ImageNet Training
+# ResNet-50 ImageNet-100 Training

-A complete implementation of ResNet-50 for training on the Mini-ImageNet dataset with advanced data augmentation techniques including Mixup.
+A complete implementation of ResNet-50 for training on the ImageNet-100 dataset with advanced data augmentation techniques including Mixup.

 ## 🚀 Features

 - **Custom ResNet-50 Implementation**: Built from scratch with proper bottleneck blocks
-- **Mini-ImageNet Dataset**: Automated download and setup from Hugging Face
+- **ImageNet-100 Dataset**: Automated download and setup from Kaggle
 - **Advanced Data Augmentation**: Mixup, random crops, color jittering, and more
 - **Training Pipeline**: Complete training loop with checkpointing and evaluation
 - **Progress Monitoring**: Real-time training progress with tqdm